home | the sheep | Lanaset dyes | Lanaset Rainbows | our fiber

 These two photos illustrate the rise.
 Both display locks of wool with the cut/shorn end at the top.

 On the left, the previous year's shearing occurred before the rise.
 Notice the felted brown tips created by the rise.
-The right most portion of the lock has been pulled from the felt and will spin-up nicely.
+The right most portion of this lock has been pulled from the felt and will spin-up nicely.

 On the right, the previous year's shearing occurred after the rise, note the slightly felted fiber at the top (cut-end) of the locks.
 A break can be seen where the winter slowing of wool growth occurred.
 Wool from this fleece would be best prepared with combs..